-The Veterans Club is a student organization made up of men and women who have served in all branches of the armed forces.
+The Vaughn Veterans Organization is a student organization made up of men and women who have served in all branches of the armed forces.
 Their goal is to offer exciting extra-curricular activities, networking and fellowship for veterans studying at Vaughn as well as assisting fellow vets in the transition from military to academic life.

 For more information about the Yellow Ribbon program and resources for veterans at Vaughn, click here.

 Women in Aviation